TadLeonard/enumap/README.md

 Pie_tuple(rhubarb=10, cherry=1, mud=1000)
 ```

-Helpful errors keep your data orderly and sane:
+#### Helpful errors happen at the time your collections are *created*, not later on when they're used
 ```python
 >>> Pie.tuple(rhubarb=1, cherry=1, mud=3, blueberry=30)
 ...